paulkarpenko/us-code-ui/uscode/title-03-the-president/chapter-004-delegation-of-functions.md

 1. Report on Foreign Economic Collection and Industrial Espionage, consistent with section 809(b) of Public Law 103–359 ([former] 50 U.S.C.
 App.
 2170[b](b)); and

-2. Reports on Commerce With, and Assistance to, Cuba from Other Foreign Countries, consistent with section 108(a) of Public Law 104–114 ([22 U.S.C.
+2. Reports on Commerce With, and Assistance to, Cuba from Other Foreign Countries, consistent with section 108(a) of Public Law 104–114 ([former] [22 U.S.C.
 6038(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6038/a&num=0&edition=prelim)).

 (f) The Director of National Drug Control Policy shall submit the Report on Support for Plan Colombia, consistent with section 3204(e) of Public Law 106–246 [114 Stat.
 576].